cyborgoat/MonoLLM/docs/installation.rst

 Installation
 ============

-This guide will help you install UnifiedLLM and set up your development environment.
+This guide will help you install MonoLLM and set up your development environment.

 Prerequisites
 -------------

-Before installing UnifiedLLM, ensure you have the following:
+Before installing MonoLLM, ensure you have the following:

-* **Python 3.13+**: UnifiedLLM requires Python 3.13 or later
+* **Python 3.12+**: MonoLLM requires Python 3.12 or later
 * **Git**: For cloning the repository
 * **uv** (recommended) or **pip**: For package management